-- Sales of sand and gravel at 0.57 million tonnes per annum (mtpa) in 2022 are below the 10-year sales average of 0.78 mtpa, and the 3-year sales average of 0.71 mtpa.
-Despite this, the 10-year sales average is unchanged from 2021. - The Surrey Minerals Plan Primary Aggregates Development Plan Document 2011 (PADPD) identifies preferred areas for extraction sufficient to enable production of sharp sand and gravel at an average rate of 0.9 mtpa, and soft sand at an average rate of 0.5 mtpa during the period 2009-2026.
-This provision is significantly higher than average sales over the last 10 years. - Forecasts for housing construction and highway works indicate an increase in demand for aggregate in future years.
-However, the current economic situation of high inflation and falling construction activity casts doubt on this prospect in the short to medium term.
-Previously forecasted growth in sales in the 2021 LAA did not materialise, and sales fell instead. - As a result, reduced Annual Provision Rates (APRs) of 0.3 mtpa for sharp sand and gravel and 0.5 mtpa for soft sand are used in this LAA for the purposes of assessing future supply.
-These figures mirror the 10-year average sales for each aggregate type. - Based on the above APRs, the overall landbank of 10.17 years at the end of 2022 is balanced, with reserves of soft sand (10.23 years) and sharp sand and gravel (10.07 years).
-However, reserves of soft sand are still significantly higher at 5.1 million tonnes (mt), compared to 3.0 mt of sharp sand and gravel.
-As such, were demand for sharp sand and gravel to increase, the landbank could start to look unbalanced. - Sharp sand and gravel resources are likely to be replenished in the short to medium term based on PADPD preferred areas.
-However, in the longer term it may be difficult to maintain a 7-year landbank should demand increase. - The permitted resource position for soft sand is more favourable, however no remaining sites are identified in the PADPD. - The emerging Minerals and Waste Local Plan (MWLP) will seek to identify suitable additional reserves for primary land-won aggregates, however there are several environmental and other constraints/challenges within Surrey to consider and overcome in this regard.
+- Sales of sand and gravel at 0.46 million tonnes per annum (mtpa) in 2023 are below the 10-year sales average of 0.75 mtpa, and the 3-year sales average of 0.62 mtpa.
+The 10-year sales average has decreased slightly from 2022. - The Surrey Minerals Plan Primary Aggregates Development Plan Document 2011 (PADPD) identifies preferred areas for extraction sufficient to enable production of sharp sand and gravel at an average rate of 0.9 mtpa, and soft sand at an average rate of 0.5 mtpa during the period 2009-2026.
+This provision is significantly higher than average sales over the last 10 years. - Forecasts for housing construction indicate an increase in demand for aggregate in future years.
+However, continued economic uncertainty and stubborn costs of labour and building material is producing lower construction activity which casts doubt on this prospect in the short to medium term.
+The Mineral Planning Authority observed falling sales as forecasted in the LAA 2022. - As a result, Annual Provision Rates (APR) of 0.3 mtpa for sharp sand and gravel and 0.5 mtpa for soft sand, as set out in LAA 2022, are maintained in this LAA for the purposes of assessing future supply.
+These figures mirror the 10-year average sales for each aggregate type. - Based on the above APRs the overall landbank of 9.87 years at the end of 2023 is balanced, with reserves of soft sand at 9.84 years and sharp sand and gravel at 9.92 years.
+However, reserves of soft sand are still significantly higher at 4.92 million tonnes (mt), compared to 2.97 mt of sharp sand and gravel.
+As such, were demand for sharp sand and gravel to increase, the landbank could start to appear unbalanced. - Sharp sand and gravel reserves are likely to be replenished in the short to medium term based on PADPD preferred areas which are yet to receive planning permission.
+However, in the longer term it may be difficult to maintain a 7-year landbank should demand increase. - The permitted resource position for soft sand is more favourable, however no remaining sites are identified in the PADPD. - The emerging MWLP will seek to identify suitable additional reserves for primary land-won aggregates, however there are several environmental and other constraints/challenges within Surrey to consider and overcome in this regard.